shoully/WinFi/README.md

 #### Contributing

-Pull requests and issues are more than welcome.
+Pull requests and issues are welcome.